rantahar/introduction-to-mpi/_episodes/09-testing_parallel.md

 >~~~
 >{: .output}
 >
-> We probably added a couple of lines instead of saving any,
+> We probably didn't save any lines of code by doing this.
+> Actually we may have added some.
-> but in a longer set of tests, this can save a lot of coding
+> But in a longer set of tests, this can save a lot of coding
 > and allows you to change all of the tests at once.
 >
 {: .prereq .foldable}